-Volvo engines are designed for optimum performance on unleaded premium gasoline with an octane rating, AKI, (ANTI KNOCK INDEX), is an average of the Research Octane Number, RON, and the Motor Octane Number, MON, (RON+MON)/2.
+Volvo engines are designed for optimum performance on unleaded premium gasoline with an octane rating, AKI, of 91, or above.
+AKI, (ANTI KNOCK INDEX), is an average of the Research Octane Number, RON, the Motor Octane Number, MON, (RON + MON)/2.
 The minimum octane requirement is AKI 87 (RON 91).